ji-podhead/tech-stash/visual/readme.md

 ### The render loop
 - just like with particle systems, shaders or any other thing that gets animated, we need to have a loop to calculate the color, transformation, scale, rotation...
 - the human eye sees 60 fps max, but 30 fps is fine ( any android game runs on 30 fps)
-- based  om some rules we define, we move, respawn and colorize the chars in our render loop.
+- based  on some rules we define, we move, respawn and colorize the chars in our render loop.

 ```js
  function calc() {